Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddObservables.rst

 This is the order:

 #.
 Add the Observable scaffolding for the project.
 #.
-Add the Server side Tuple Provider
+Add the Logic Service side Tuple Provider
 #.
 Tell the Admin TupleLoader to notifyDeviceInfo the Observable when it makes updates.
 #.
-Add a new Mobile Angular component to observe and display the data.
+Add a new Angular component to observe and display the data.

 Server Service Setup
 --------------------